djeada/Algorithms-And-Data-Structures/src/collections and containers/README.md

 Solutions:
 1. Collision resolution with chaining: we put multiple entries into the same slot with the help of a linked list
-- If theere are many collisions: O(1) complexity gets worse !
+- If there are many collisions: <code>O(1)</code> complexity gets worse !
 - It has an additional memory cost due to the references

 2. Open addressing: better solution
 - If collision occurs, we find an empty slot instead
-- Linear probing: if a collision occures, we try the next slot ... if there is a collision too we keep trying the next slot until we find an empty slot
+- Linear probing: if a collision occurs, we try the next slot ... if there is a collision too we keep trying the next slot until we find an empty slot
 - Quadratic probing: we trying slots 1,2,4,8... units far away
 - Rehashing: we hash the result again in order to find an empty slot

 <h2> Applications:</h2>

 - Databases: hashing is often easier than searching trees.
-- In large networks, lookup tables ( lookup for IP addresses )
+- In large networks, lookup tables ( lookup for IP addresses )</code>
-- Histograms are a type of graph that shows the distribution of data (ex. frequencies of charachter occurences in a string)
+- Histograms are a type of graph that shows the distribution of data (ex. frequencies of character occurrences in a string)</code>
 - For substring search, the Rabin-Karp algorithm uses the hashing technique.